-In respect of PRC data, ONS (2022c) report that the police recorded 1,500,369 domestic abuse-related incidents and crimes in England and Wales in the year ending March 2022.27 Around two in five (39.3%) of these were domestic abuse-related incidents that cover reports where, after initial investigation, the police have concluded that no notifiable crime was committed.
-The broad trend has been an increase in crimes but a decrease in incidents over time, with a combined increase over time, which ONS (2022c) suggests "may, in part, be driven by increased willingness of victims to come forward to report domestic abuse."
+In respect of PRC data, (ONS, 2023) report that the police recorded 1,500,369 domestic abuse-related incidents and crimes in England and Wales in the year ending March 2022.28 Around two in five (39.3%) of these were domestic abuse-related incidents that cover reports where, after initial investigation, the police have concluded that no notifiable crime was committed.
+The broad trend has been an increase in crimes but a decrease in incidents over time, with a combined increase over time, which (ONS, 2023) suggests "may, in part, be driven by increased willingness of victims to come forward to report domestic abuse."

-Examining the annual pattern of domestic-abuse crimes at the regional level reveals an interesting finding that the number of domestic abuse-related crimes declined very slightly by 0.06% in Wales for the year following the introduction of MUP through to March-end 2021, whereas for every region in England the number increased, and increased overall in England by 6.3% (ONS 2022g, Table 8 in March 2022 edition of dataset).
+Examining the annual pattern of domestic-abuse crimes at the regional level reveals an interesting finding that the number of domestic abuse-related crimes declined very slightly by 0.06% in Wales for the year following the introduction of MUP through to March-end 2021, whereas for every region in England the number increased, and increased overall in England by 6.3% (ONS, 2022b, 2020a, 2019, Table 8 in March 2022 edition).
 However, for the following year, to March-end 2022, the number increased in both Wales and England, resulting in these crimes rising 10.1% in Wales compared to 12.5% in England over the two-year period.

 To give a perspective, domestic abuse-related crimes as a percentage of all crimes recorded by the police in Wales and England has been consistently upward for both countries over the past seven years, to represent over a sixth of all crime in both countries.
-However, over the last two years since the introduction of MUP, the figures have climbed more slowly in Wales than in England, and where the England rate overtook (at 18.5%) the rate in Wales (at 18.3%) in 2020/21 (ONS 2022g, Table 9 in March 2022 edition of dataset).
+However, over the last two years since the introduction of MUP, the figures have climbed more slowly in Wales than in England, and where the England rate overtook (at 18.5%) the rate in Wales (at 18.3%) in 2020/21 (ONS, 2022b, Table 9 in March 2022 edition).

-In respect of violence against the person, the domestic abuse-related violence offences recorded by police forces have been sharply increasing in both Wales and England over the past seven years (ONS 2022g, Table 10 in March 2022 edition of dataset).
+In respect of violence against the person, the domestic abuse-related violence offences recorded by police forces have been sharply increasing in both Wales and England over the past seven years (ONS, 2022b, Table 10 in March 2022 edition).
 However, for Wales, the number went down slightly in the year 2020/21 following the MUP introduction, compared to an increase in every region of England.
 Nevertheless, this decline in Wales did not persist as the following year, 2021/22, witnessed a sharp increase in numbers in Wales but also in England as well.
-Taken together, over the last two years, the overall increase for Wales and
+Taken together, over the last two years, the overall increase for Wales and England has been very similar with an increase of 15.6% in Wales and an increase of 15.9% in England.

-27Domestic abuse related offences are defined as any incidence of threatening behavior, violence, or abuse (psychological, physical, sexual, financial, or emotional) (ONS 2022c).
+28Domestic abuse related offences are defined as any incidence of threatening behavior, violence, or abuse (psychological, physical, sexual, financial, or emotional) (ONS, 2023).